Sudheesh2609/DENT-Protocol/docs/implementation-guides/EV_Charging/Generic-EV_Charging-Worlflow.md

 The catalog will consist of all the services provided by the provider, such as charging types, connector types and battery swapping services etc.,

 #### Step 3: User selects EV Charger
-Selects the EV provider which satisfies his requirements.
+Selects the EV charging provider which satisfies his/her requirements.
 In this stage user may select additional features such as:
 1. User can block/use-up the charger for a certain time slot along with start and duration time of the Charging session.
 2. User can select the charger type he wants to use such as A.C. or D.C.